ccmucdenver/ccm-docs/docs/updates.md

 Please be sure reload this page to see the latest information.

+## 2022/06/02

+* All nodes will be drained startin in the morning.
+Maintenance is scheduled to start at 1pm.

 ## 2022/05/28

 * All clusters operate normally.
 All nodes showing as available can be used at full load.